 - During the first appointment, we go through the agreement from beginning to end and edit it.

 - You leave the meeting with a revised legal separation agreement.

 Before You Go to Your Lawyer

 - We recommend that you review the agreement again after the initial appointment because it is hard to focus on the fine details in a meeting setting.
-Further, issues may have been brought up during the appointment that you have not yet have had a lot of time to reflect upon.
-Make note of changes that you’d like to see made to the agreement.
+Further issues may have been brought up during the appointment that you have not yet have had a lot of time to reflect upon.
+Make note of the changes that you’d like to see made to the agreement.

 - Sometimes you’ll need to review the agreement with the banker, for example, to ensure that the parties qualify for refinancing.

 - For parties with business interests or complex financial situations, they may need to consult with their financial advisor on tax implications.

-- We then revise the Separation Agreement based upon changes you want, taking into account your personal wishes and information received from the banker or financial advisor, if relevant in your particular case.
+- We then revise the Separation Agreement based upon the changes you want, taking into account your personal wishes and information received from the banker or financial advisor, if relevant in your particular case.

 - You and your spouse then review and sign the legal separation agreement with your lawyers.